Win CE Integrators Guide

 Serial port close delay setting

-re-establish all interfaces when the TBAPIApply or TBAPIReloadNoApply API is
+driver will re-establish all interfaces when the TBAPIApply or

-calibration.
-When using serial devices this will result in the closing and
+programs, such as calibration.
+When using serial devices this will result in

-immediate opening of a serial port connection.
-However, on a particular CE5
+the closing and immediate opening of a serial port connection.
+However, on a

-system it was discovered that the close could take a period of time to
+particular CE5 system it was discovered that the close could take a period of

-complete so the subsequent open request was failing; indicating port was not
+time to complete so the subsequent open request was failing; indicating port

-closed resulting in all sorts of strange effects when dealing with serially connected
+was not closed resulting in all sorts of strange effects when dealing with

 To configure this interface you need to manually update the port type in the settings file thus: